Areeb-Gillani/vertx-boost/README.md

     @Override
     public void bindTopics(){
         eventBus.consumer("MyTopic", this::replyHiToUser);
-	//in case of clustered mode on, you need to use clusteredEventBus if you want other microservices to discover this topic
+	// In case of clustered mode on, you need to use clusteredEventBus.
+        // So that other microservices can discover this topic

-	//clusteredEventBus.consumer("MyTopic", this::replyHiToUser);
+       // clusteredEventBus.consumer("MyTopic", this::replyHiToUser);
     }
     private void replyHiToUser(Message<Object> message){
         JsonObject vertxJsonObject = (JsonObject) message;